Misoprostol for Menstrual Irregularities

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does mention that you should not have contraindications to misoprostol, so it's best to discuss your current medications with the trial team.

-How is the drug misoprostol unique for treating menstrual irregularities?
+What is the effectiveness track record for Misoprostol in treating menstrual irregularities?

 UU